SunguKang/Case_Study_2024_DEC/README.md

 Now, it is your job to develop ideas that revolve around using big data and data science within eCommerce to boost online sales.

-1. Use your findings from Task 1 to provide strategic recommendations for each platform, focusing on aspects such as user experience, marketing strategies, and inventory management.
+1. Use your findings from Task 1 to provide strategic recommendations for each platform, focusing on aspects such as user experience and marketing strategies.

-2. Develop ideas that focus on data science and machine learning to enhance the digital customer journey on our car sales platforms.
+2. Develop ideas that focus on data science and machine learning to enhance the digital customer journey on our website and how would you reduce unnesarry user journey.
-    - Identify the types of data that would be required to implement your ideas.
-    - Discuss potential limitations or challenges associated with your proposals.

 Prepare a 20-25 minute presentation of your findings, dedicating  ~20 minutes to Task 1 and ~5 minutes for Task 2.